47niemand/monopoly-project/README.md

 # Build

 This application uses Gradle to build.
-Use the following command:
+From the root repository directory, run the following command:

-    gradlew monopoly:simJar
+    gradlew monopoly_app:simJar

-The resulting monopoly-0.1-sim.jar file will be placed to the ./monopoly/build/libs folder
+The resulting monopoly_app-sim.jar file will be placed to the ./monopoly_app/build/libs folder

 # Run

 use java to execute the application:

-    java -jar monopoly/build/libs/monopoly-0.1-sim.jar
+    java -jar monopoly_app/build/libs/monopoly_app-sim.jar [-p PLAYERS]

-usage: monopoly
+usage: monopoly_app-sim.jar

     -p,--players            number of players to simulate (2-4) two players by default